any-docs/css/content/guides/flexible_box_layout/relationship_with_other_layout_methods/index.md

 Some properties were designed assuming that content is laid out using the standard block layout system, and don't apply in the context of flex layout.
 An element set to `display: flex` behaves in most ways like any other block-level container that establishes a containing block.
 Floats will not intrude, and the containers' margins will not collapse.

 With regard to flex items, if an item was floated or cleared and then becomes a flex item due to the parent having `display: flex` applied, the floating and clearing will no longer happen, and the item will not be taken out of normal flow in the way that floats are.
-If you have used the {{cssxref("vertical-align")}} property, as used with `inline-block` or table layout for alignment, this will no longer affect the item and you can use the alignment properties of flexbox instead.
+If you have used the `vertical-align` property, as used with `inline-block` or table layout for alignment, this will no longer affect the item and you can use the alignment properties of flexbox instead.

 In this next live example the child elements have been floated, and then their container has had `display: flex` added.
 If you remove `display: flex`, you should see that the `.box` element collapses as we have no clearing applied.
 This demonstrates that the float is happening.
 Re-apply `display: flex` and the collapsing does not happen.
 This is because the items no longer have a float applied, as they have been transformed into flex items.